You'll want to keep these things in mind when predator calling.

 If you're looking to get into hunting coyotes one of the most important things you need to learn is coyote calls.
 There are different ways to do this while predator hunting from remote control, high-quality electronic calls to mouth calls.

-There are expensive electronic predator calls that can imitate these sounds, but you'll find a lot of serious predator hunters prefer mouth calls to better dictate the range, pitch, and cadence of the sounds.
+There are expensive electronic predator calls that can imitate these sounds through an external speaker, but you'll find a lot of serious predator hunters prefer mouth calls to better dictate the range, pitch, and cadence of the sounds.
 A seasoned caller has better control of those factors than an electronic caller.

 If you go with an electronic call, you could do worse than the Primos Alpha Dogg used in the video.